Young & Wild (2012 film): Plot

 Daniela's parents come to trust Tomás, allowing him to spend unsupervised time with her.
 However, Tomás' reservations finally break down when Daniela questions his level of interest in her.
 The two eventually have sex, and Daniela writes on her blog about feeling torn between Antonia and Tomás, both of whom she is regularly sexually involved with.
 Antonia expresses displeasure with their clandestine relationship, but Daniela is unwilling to commit to only one partner.
 During a family dinner at a restaurant, thieves suddenly storm in, but the family's prayers cause the robbers to pass them by.
 This incident causes Daniela to begin questioning both her spirituality and morals.

 Daniela stuns both her blog readers and family when she declares her desire to be baptized.
 Her family is overjoyed, and her aunt arranges a baptism at a lake, the same location where her aunt had been baptized.
 However, Tomás discovers Daniela's blog and learns about her infidelity.
-Furious, he ends their relationship, and her mother angrily rebukes Daniela for her behavior.
-Shortly after, her aunt passes away, leaving Daniela with many unanswered questions, ranging from spirituality to relationships.
+Furious, he ends their relationship, while Antonia does too.
+Her mother angrily rebukes Daniela and hits her for her behavior.
+Shortly thereafter, her aunt dies, leaving Daniela with many unanswered questions, ranging from spirituality to relationships.
+She is not permitted to attend the funeral by her family, watching it off from the side.
 Daniela concludes the film with a voice-over quote from Paul the Apostle, stating that she now feels lost.

 Cast

 Critical reception

 Critics had mixed reactions to the film.
-The New York Times was unimpressed by Alicia Rodríguez' lead performance and the "insistently blanched" cinematography.
+Nicolas Rapold of The New York Times was unimpressed by Alicia Rodríguez' lead performance and the "insistently blanched" cinematography.
 On the other hand, other critics praised the portrayal of unwanted emotional conflicts emerging beyond physical relationships.
 Erik Childress of eFilmCritic writes: "This is a film that respects sex and the emotional consequences that follow once the heat wears off."
-Todd McCarthy for The Hollywood Reporter said about the film that "the ferocious effort of conservative religions to keep a tight lid on pre-marital sex is as old as history, but seeing it played out in a South American context gives it a new twist, at least onscreen."
+Todd McCarthy of The Hollywood Reporter said about the film that "the ferocious effort of conservative religions to keep a tight lid on pre-marital sex is as old as history, but seeing it played out in a South American context gives it a new twist, at least onscreen."